 Moreover, after you’ve processed the leads, there are two fields used to keep track of how many are “quality” leads (this can mean both “qualified” for targeting or “acceptable,” if purchased from a third-party lead vendor) and how many were rejected.

 This section comprises the actual list of tasks needed to ensure the highest level of lead integrity.
 There are ten steps in total:

-Further, the Checklist Pdf file provides a column to the right of the steps used to track the amount of time needed to perform each task.
+Further, the checklist provides a column to the right of the steps used to track the amount of time needed to perform each task.
 This may seem unnecessary, but if you find your team is spending more than 10 hours a week on manual lead processing tasks, it may be an indication that you should adjust or automate these processes.

 Like the inefficient use of staff time and resources for manual lead processing, slow lead velocity is also cause for concern.
 If you find it’s taking a week to get leads into your database (MA or CRM system), that means your allowing lead interest to cool, which will negatively affect conversion rates and pipeline growth.
 It’s something to keep an eye on and fix if uploading leads to the database is taking more than a couple days.

 Demand Orchestration Software can help with all these manual tasks, but we’ll get to that in a later post.
 For now, get the checklist here.

 The Lead Data Integrity Checklist is part of the "Demand Marketing Assessment Guide & Orchestration Workbook," which contains 11 other templates and worksheets to guie your demand generation efforts.
 You can grab a complimentary copy of the workbook here.